ZPGuiGroupWhu/sude/README.md

 # How To Run
 > **MATLAB**

-MATLAB code of SUDE is in the 'sude_mat' file, where the 'sude' function provides multiple hyperparameters for user configuration as follows
+MATLAB code of SUDE is in the ```sude_mat``` file, where the 'sude' function provides multiple hyperparameters for user configuration as follows
 ```matlab
 function [Y, id_samp, para] = sude(X, varargin)
 %   This function returns representation of the N by D matrix X in the lower-dimensional space and